Navigation auf uzh.ch

 Information for students

 Our chair usually offers a seminar in both the fall and spring semesters.
-Information on this can be found here on the website as soon as the faculty publishes the list of seminars offered.
+Information on this can be found here on the website at the latest by the time the faculty publishes the list of seminars offered.

-After booking a seminar, you will be contacted by the chair after the cancellation period to discuss how to proceed.
-The obligatory preliminary discussions for the seminars usually take place one to two months after the end of the cancellation period.
+After booking our seminar, you will be contacted by the chair after the cancellation period to discuss how to proceed.
+The obligatory preliminary meetings for the seminars usually take place one to two months after the end of the cancellation period.

 Please note that a reasonable contribution towards expenses may be charged for the seminars.